platformio/platformio-core/docs/librarymanager/create.rst

 There are a several ways how to share your library with the whole world (see `examples <https://github.com/ivankravets/platformio-libmirror/tree/master/configs>`_).

-Also, you can hold a lot of libraries inside the one repository/archive in the different folders.
+You can hold a lot of libraries (split into separated folders) inside the one repository/archive.
 In this case please use :ref:`libjson_include` field to specify the relative path to your library's source code.

 At GitHub